Robinini/isybau2interlis/README.md

 Bauwerk point types are not implemented (yet).
 Abwasserbauwerk Detailgeometrie is not supported (yet).

 # Issues
-See the ToDo comments in the code.
+See the GitHub Issues and ToDo comments in the code.
 This is very much an initial attempt.

 # Outlook
 Future work could include conversions to other swiss VSA/SIA models.